gorbsworld/gkf-portfolio/samples/01-podcast-recording-guide/README.md

 ### 1.1 Microphone
 We’ll use a **dynamic USB/XLR microphone**, e.g., Audio-Technica ATR2100x-USB.
-- Connect the microphone to the Scarlett Solo XLR input
+- Connect the microphone to the Komplete Audio 6 XLR input
 - Secure the mic on a boom stand at **6–8 inches** from your mouth
 - Optional: attach a pop filter or windscreen to reduce plosives

-### 1.2 Scarlett Solo Interface
+### 1.2 Komplete Audio 6 Interface
-1. Plug the Scarlett Solo into your computer using the supplied USB cable
+1. Plug the Komplete Audio 6 into your computer using the supplied USB cable
 2. Turn on the interface (it’s bus-powered; lights indicate connection)
 3. Adjust the **Gain knob** on the front so the **Halo LED** peaks in the green zone when you speak at normal volume*